ArtisanMobile/devdocs/_posts/user-guide/2014-06-10-campaign-create-push.md

 ## Creating a Push Campaign

 <div class="note note-hint">
-  <p>Before you can create a push campaign you need to make sure that push notifications are configured for you account.
-Learn how to <a href="/dev/ios/push-notifications">setup push for iOS</a> and <a href="/dev/android/push-notifications">Android</a> in the developer documentation.</p>
+  <p>Before you can create a push campaign, you'll need ensure sure that push notifications are configured for you account.
+Learn how to set up push for <a href="/dev/ios/push-notifications">iOS</a> and <a href="/dev/android/push-notifications">Android</a> in the developer documentation.</p>
 </div>

 From the 'Campaign' area, click the 'New Campaign' button.
 Then click 'Create Push Notification'.
 This will create a draft for your new push campaign and bring you to the Campaign Settings screen.